top of page

 PUBLISHER

 While you can change the publisher on eBooks, you cannot with physical copies.
-As a self-publisher, you have the opportunity to create your own “publishing house.”
+As an indie publisher, you have the opportunity to create your own “publishing house.”
 If you plan on doing so, do it now, not later.
 It can be easier than you think.

 RESOURCES

-Now, let's explore some resources that self-published authors can utilize to improve their manuscripts after the fact.
+Now, let's explore some resources that indie authors can utilize to improve their manuscripts after the fact.
 Here are some posts I wrote on the subject:

 Other Resources include: